Bahariya Oasis: Economy

-Agriculture is still an important source of income, though now the iron ore industry close to Bahariya provides jobs for many Wahati people.
-Recently there has also been an increase in tourism to the oasis because of antiquities (tombs, mummies and other artifacts have been discovered there), and because of the beautiful surrounding deserts.
-Wahati and foreign guides lead adventure desert tours based out of Bahariya to the surrounding White and Black deserts, and sometimes to Siwa or the southern oases.
+Agriculture remains an important source of income, though the iron ore industry close to Bahariya provides jobs for many Wahati people.
+Recently, there has also been an increase in tourism to the oasis due to the discovery of antiquities (tombs, mummies and other artifacts have been discovered there), and because of the beautiful surrounding deserts.
+Wahati and foreign guides lead desert adventure tours based out of Bahariya to the surrounding White and Black Deserts, and occasionally to Siwa or the southern oases.
 Tourism is a new and important source of income for locals, and it has brought an international presence to the oasis.

 Fossils

 First caudal vertebra of Paralititan stromeri in the Egyptian Geological Museum.

-Tameryraptor and Bahariasaurus (meaning "Bahariya lizard") as well as the holotype specimen of the famous Spinosaurus are dinosaurs which have been found in the Bahariya Formation, which date to about 95 million years ago.
-Bahariasaurus was a huge theropod and was described by Ernst Stromer in 1934, however the type specimen was destroyed during World War II in 1944.
-In 2000, an American scientific team conducted by Joshua Smith found the remains of sauropod dinosaur, Paralititan stromeri.
+Fossils of the dinosaurs Tameryraptor, Spinosaurus, Bahariasaurus (meaning "Bahariya lizard"), Aegyptosaurus, and Paralititan have been found in the Bahariya Formation.
+The rock layers of this formation date to the Cenomanian stage of the Late Cretaceous period, around 100 to 95 million years ago.
+North Africa during this period bordered the Tethys Sea, which transformed the region into a mangrove-dominated coastal environment filled with vast tidal flats and waterways.
+Underwater life diversity exploded during this period in the mangroves of North Africa, with turtles represented by the pleurodian Apertotemporalis, large bony fish like Mawsonia and Paranogmius, sawskates Onchopristis and Schizorhiza, sharks like Squalicorax and Cretolamna, and a broad selection of invertebrates.
+Additionally, several crocodylomorphs like the stomatosuchid Stomatosuchus and the eunotosuchian Libycosuchus are known from the formation.
+Remains of Tameryraptor, Spinosaurus, Bahariasaurus, and Aegyptosaurus were unearthed in the 1910s by crews working for Austro-Hungarian paleontologist Richard Markgraf and were described by German paleontologist Ernst Stromer in the 1910s, 20s, and 30s.
+However, the fossils of these dinosaurs were destroyed during the 1944 Bombing of Munich during World War II.
+Paralititan on the other hand was discovered by an American-led expedition by American paleontologist Joshua Smith.

 The region between the Bahariya and Farafra depressions used to have volcanic activity during the Jurassic Period.
 In addition, the landscape contains some hills made of barite or calcite crystals, and also golden limestone boulders which became a sanctuary for species, such as white foxes, gazelles and rams.

-In June 2022, paleontologists reported the discovery of a 98-million-year-old type of abelisaurid in Bahariya Oasis, which was around 20 ft in length and initially found in 2016.